cjgamble21/Sorting-Analysis/README.md

 #### On Heap Sort

 Heap Sort really seemed to come away with the win from this data.
 It had no major struggles like the first two sorts, and seems very ideal for a wide range of applications.
 It doesn not, however, have a very clear strength like the other sorts.
+The only times that Heap Sort ended up being slower than another algorithm were two cases: It lost to Quick Sort when sorting randomized data with 0% duplicates, and it lost to Insertion Sort when sorting already sorted data (ascending order).

+#### Juxtoposition of Integer and String Data

+Despite an increase in runtime when sorting strings vs sorting integers, there was very little change in the trends of the data.
+Every trend observed in the integer data appeared in the string data.